typescript-cheatsheets/react/README.md

 - _In the future_, it may automatically mark props as `readonly`, though that's a moot point if the props object is destructured in the parameter list.

-In most cases it makes very little difference which syntax is used, but you may prefer the more explicit nature of `React.FunctionComponent`.
+In most cases, it makes very little difference which syntax is used, but you may prefer the more explicit nature of `React.FunctionComponent`.

 </details>